rohanbari/CPlusPlus/README.md

   * **Coding style.** WebKit

 ## Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are highly appreciated.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
+The contributions you make are highly appreciated.

 **Here is how to do that.**